Tay Lab

 Postdoctoral Positions

-We welcome postdoctoral applicants with fellowships and/or a strong publication record in neuroscience, cell and molecular biology, computational biology, or related fields.
-Experience in mentoring and college-level teaching is required.
+We welcome ambitious postdoctoral applicants with fellowships and/or a strong publication record in neuroscience, cell and molecular biology, computational biology, or related fields.
+Leadership experience and a passion for mentoring college students are required.
 Candidates with coding skills are preferred.

 Undergraduate Research Positions

-Update (Fall 2023): Applications from all high school interns (e.g., RISE, Boston area schools) are no longer accepted.
+Applications from all high school students and interns (e.g., RISE, Boston area schools, private foundations and programmes, parents) are no longer accepted.
+Kindly refrain from contacting the PI.
+(Updated Fall 2023)